JAndrassy/arduino-library-wifilink/README.md

 Older version of WiFi Link library is available in Library Manager.
 It is usable only for Primo, Otto and Uno WiFi.
 For use with generic esp8266 and Uno WiFi Dev Ed Serial1, you must download the library from this repository.

-Download the contents of this GitHub repository as ZIP using the green 'Clone or download' button.
+Download the contents of this GitHub repository as ZIP using the green 'Code' button.
 Extract the ZIP and copy the folder arduino-library-wifilink-master into your Arduino libraries folder (a subfolder in the folder where sketches are saved by IDE).
 Rename the folder to WiFi_Link.
 Reopen the IDE.

 ## WiFi initialization

 WiFi Link can be used with ESP8266 connected over some serial interface or over SPI.

-To initialize WiFi Link library to comunicate with WiFi Link firmware over serial interface call WiFi.init() with some Stream implementation like SoftwareSerial, Serial1, Serial3.
+To initialize WiFi Link library to communicate with WiFi Link firmware over serial interface call WiFi.init() with some Stream implementation like SoftwareSerial, Serial1, Serial3.
 Without init() call the library uses Serial for communication or SPI if XY.build.extra_flags=-DESP_CH_SPI is  in boards.txt for Arduino board.

 ## Reseting the ESP